raveendra180821/devTinder/gitCommands.md

 ----------------------------------------------------------------------

--> To check all the commits
+-> TO CHECK ALL THE COMMITS
     > git log
     > git log --oneline

 ----------------------------------------------------------------------

--> To stop tracking any file (ex: database.js file)
+-> TO STOP TRACKING ANY FILE (ex: database.js file)
     > git rm --cached src/config/database.js (--cached → removes the file from Git tracking, but keeps it locally (so it’s not deleted from yourcomputer)
     > git commit -m "Stop tracking database.js and add to .gitignore"
     > git push

 ----------------------------------------------------------------------
--> To check the remote connections
+-> TO CHECK THE REMOTE CONNECTIONS
     > git remote -v
     > git remote show origin   (Show remote details)
     > git remote set-url origin <remote-url> (to change the remote url)